andreipope/twelvelabs-documentation/docs/quickstart.md

       - To combine visual and conversation:`["visual", "conversation"]`.
       - To combine visual and conversation: `["visual", "conversation"`].

       When you combine multiple search options, you can use the operator parameter to broaden or narrow your search.
-For details and examples, see the **Multiple Search Options** <!--TODO: Add link--> page.
+For details and examples, see the [Multiple Search Options](/guides/performing-searches/multiple-search-options) page.

-3. Call the `search` <!--TODO: Add link--> endpoint, passing it your query parameters:
+3. Call the [search](/api-reference/search) endpoint, passing it your query parameters:

   <Tabs>
   <TabItem value="py" label="Python">